 Who’s in the cast of The Matrix 4?

-Along with Keanu Reeves and Carrie-Anne Moss returning as Neo and Trinity respectively, Resurrections will also star cult actor Christina Ricci, who last worked with Lana Wachowski on the 2008 candy-coloured action movie, Speed Racer.
+Along with Keanu Reeves and Carrie-Anne Moss returning as Neo and Trinity respectively, the new film will also star cult actor Christina Ricci, who last worked with Lana Wachowski on the 2008 candy-coloured action movie, Speed Racer.
 Who she will play has not yet been announced.

 The movie also stars Jada Pinkett Smith and Lambert Wilson, as well as newcomers played by Neil Patrick Harris, Priyanka Chopra, Jessica Henwick, Jonathan Groff, Toby Onwumere, Max Riemelt, Eréndira Ibarra, Andrew Caldwell, Brian J. Smith, and -- exhale -- Ellen Hollman.

-Aside from the leaks and trailers, audiences are being drip-fed online though, we don’t know much else about the new Matrix just yet.
-But there’s a silver lining at least.
-With most movie release dates being pushed back, Matrix Resurrections is one of the few titles being brought forward, from next April, to 22 December 2021.
+With most movie release dates being pushed back after production was halted during the pandemic, Matrix Resurrections is one of the few titles being brought forward, from next April, to 22 December 2021.
 Ah, Keanu for Christmas. 😌